gtv140/Mintskill/README.md

 <section id="affiliate">
   <h2>🔥 Recommended Tools</h2>
   <p>
-    We recommend useful platforms and tools for online earning.
-    When you purchase through our links, we may earn a small commission.
+    We suggest trusted tools and platforms for online earning.
+Using our links may earn us a small commission without affecting your price.
   </p>
   <a class="btn" href="#">Visit Affiliate Offer</a>
 </section>